dzhavat/dzhavat.github.io/thoughts.md

 ## Thoughts

-A place to share unpolished thoughts abouth everything.
+A place to share unpolished thoughts about everything.

 <ul class="posts">
   {% for thought in site.categories.thoughts %}